Israel kills Gaza militant blamed for rockets during Sharon funeral

 GAZA Israel killed two Gaza gunmen in an air strike on Wednesday, blaming one of them for firing rockets across the border during former Israeli Prime Minister Ariel Sharon's funeral last week.

-Palestinian residents said the dead men belonged to Islamic Jihad, an armed faction that has sometimes defied efforts by the Gaza Strip's Hamas government to keep truces with Israel.
+Palestinian residents initially identified the slain men as members of Islamic Jihad, an armed faction that has sometimes chafed at efforts by the Gaza Strip's Hamas government to preserve a ceasefire with Israel.

-Islamic Jihad claimed one man, Ahmed Al-Za'anin, as its own, without immediately commenting on the other's affiliation.

-But Israel'a military, confirming the air strike in Beit Hanoun, said Za'anin was a former Islamic Jihad member who had joined the more secular Popular Front for Liberation of Palestine (PFLP).
-The PFLP did not immediately respond.
+But the Israeli military, confirming the air strike in Beit Hanoun, said it targeted Ahmed Al-Za'anin, a former Islamic Jihad member who had joined the more secular Popular Front for Liberation of Palestine (PFLP).

 There were no casualties in that salvo.